0xEDU/camagru/README.md

 ## What is left to do:

-- Password reinitialization
+- Password reinitialization screen
-- Change username (everywhere in db)
-- Change email (also everywhere, but it's used less often)
 - Improve backend validation by adding regex checking to each and every input
+- Improve error messages in front end (settings page)

 - Add breakpoints to the UI to make it mobile friendly